julia-caserto/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Biomaterial Science
-  - Biomaterials
+  - Drug Delivery
-  - Experimental Design
+  - Pesticide Detoxification
-  - Problem Solving
+  - Polinator Health

 # Education to show in About widget
 education: